Bloc/group-sessions/content/decks/react/PRESENTER_NOTES.md

 ```

-# Triggering a parents method from a child component
+# Triggering a parent's method from a child component

-Sometimes you will want to trigger a parents method via an event listener set on a child component.
+Sometimes you will want to trigger a parent's method via an event listener set on a child component.
 To do this you must:

 1. Pass in the parent method as a prop to the child
 2. Assign the prop to an event listener on the child.